-- School zones partitioned by fire doors; doors controlled in administration area - o Corridors: clear lines of sight - Classroom numbers clearly visible from various points; recommended that signs are placed for high visibility in hallways along with, or instead of the traditional room number over a recessed door; style required is not defined.

-Classroom doors:

-- Are recessed to allow opening outwards without hindering student egress or corridor traffic; recessed doors also provide concealment opportunities - Possible blind for inside of door's window that can be closed in an emergency to block view of classroom - Possible secondary door locking mechanism (latch) for use in emergency situations - Classroom floors: a differentiated tile/colour pattern to indicate a classroom's safer/hiding zone - an area beyond the doorway's sightlines xiv.
-Intrusion Security/Alarm System xv.
-Security System Monitored Externally xvi.
-Exterior Building Security Lights
+- School zones partitioned by fire doors; doors controlled in administration area. - o Corridors: clear lines of sight. - Classroom numbers clearly visible from various points; recommended that signs are placed for high visibility in hallways along with, or instead of the traditional room number over a recessed door; style required is not defined. - Classroom doors: - Are recessed to allow opening outwards without hindering student egress or corridor traffic; recessed doors also provide concealment opportunities - Possible blind for inside of door's window that can be closed in an emergency to block view of classroom - Possible secondary door locking mechanism (latch) for use in emergency situations - Classroom floors: a differentiated tile/colour pattern to indicate a classroom's safer/hiding zone - an area beyond the doorway's sightlines.

+xiv.
+Intrusion Security/Alarm System

-- Motion alarms placed in internal spaces requiring this level of security - Doors and accessible windows outfitted to detect and signal intrusion xvii.
-Exterior Window Tint/Film o Tinting is not permitted in current (DTI) guidelines for school buildings due to the levels of natural light required in classrooms.
+- Motion alarms placed in internal spaces requiring this level of security. - Doors and accessible windows outfitted to detect and signal intrusion.